-There are 14 General Medicine House Officers and 1 Night Reliver which contribute to the General Medicine Roster.
+There are 14 General Medicine House Officers, 2 RDO/Night Rotators and 1 Night Reliver which contribute to the General Medicine Roster.

-Each week there will be four admitting teams.
-In general the Registrar and House Officer for an admitting team will spend two weeks with their team working on the acute floor.
-This will include the admission of patients, post acutes and rounding on the patients on level 2.
+In general the Registrar and House Officer will spend two weeks with their team working on the acute admitting floor.
+This will include the admission of patients, post acutes and may include rounding on the patients on level 2.